arlandfran/white-library/testing.md

 - As a registered user I want to reset my password via email

-- Users can follow the forgot password process during log in and works good
+Users can follow the forgot password process during log in and reset their password successfully

 - As an admin add/edit/delete products

-Admins have crud capabilities through the profile menu
+Admins have CURD capabilities through the profile menu

 ## Responsive Testing